bmolnar91/workbook/module_web_with_python.md

 HTML (HyperText Markup Language):

-- Designed to _display_ data - with focus on how data looks.
+- Designed to _display_ (present) data - with focus on how data looks.

 XHTML: